sushatgithub/wificontinuityhack/README.md

 - Save and close
 - Import Windows Schedular Taks Config.xml in your windows task schedular, change the name of the task if you want to and done.
 - Disconnect your wifi connection and wait for a minute
-- It will check wifi interface every minute
+- It will check wifi interface every minute and connect if it disconnected

 PS : Better approach will be to create C# service with listener on wifi connection lost event and connect back.
 I might post this solution soon.